Semitrucks line up under Florida Turnpike overpass for man threatening to jump

-ORLANDO, Fla. - Authorities in Orlando are attempting to talk down a man in distress who climbed over the fence on a Florida Turnpike overpass.
+ORLANDO, Fla. - While authorities in Orlando attempted to talk down a man in distress who climbed over the fence on a Florida Turnpike overpass, more than half a dozen semitrucks lined up under the bridge in case he jumped.

-According to Orlando police, the man climbed over the fence on South Kirman Road at Conroy Road.
+According to Orlando police, the man climbed over the fence on South Kirman Road at Conroy Road before 1 p.m.
+Tuesday.

 Florida Highway Patrol Lt.
-Kim Montes said more than half a dozen semitrucks lined up under the overpass to catch the man in case he falls.
+Kim Montes said nearby semitrucks lined up under the overpass to catch the man in case he fell.

-FHP shut down the Florida Turnpike in both directions at mile marker 260 while Orlando police and Orlando fire attempt to talk the man down.
+FHP shut down the Florida Turnpike in both directions at mile marker 260 while Orlando police and Orlando fire attempted to talk the man down.
+Just after 2 p.m., police said the man came off the bridge on his own and was safe.

+"Special thanks to the truck drivers that assisted us out there," Orlando police tweeted.

+All lanes of the Florida Turnpike slowly reopened.
+Troopers asked drivers to be patient as the scene was cleared.

 In April, during a similar incident in Detroit, more than a dozen semitrucks lined up together under an overpass after a suicidal man threatened to jump, according to Michigan State Police.
 The drivers stayed there for three hours until authorities could get the man down.